Joffref/go-for-newbies/go-ftw.md

 # What is Go?

-- Go is a statically typed and compiled language designed @Google by Robert Griesemer, Rob Pike, and Ken Thompson in 2007.
+- Go is an imperative, statically typed and compiled language designed @Google by Robert Griesemer, Rob Pike, and Ken Thompson in 2007.

 - It is a **concurrent, garbage-collected, and memory-safe** language.
 It is designed to be **fast** and **memory-efficient**.